gardener/gardener/docs/concepts/operator.md

 Another validation is to check that there is only one `Garden` resource at a time.
 It prevents creating a second `Garden` when there is already one in the system.

+#### Defaulting

+This webhook handler mutates the `Garden` resource on `CREATE`/`UPDATE`/`DELETE` operations.
+Simple defaulting is performed via [standard CRD defaulting](https://kubernetes.io/docs/tasks/extend-kubernetes/custom-resources/custom-resource-definitions/#defaulting).
+However, more advanced defaulting is hard to express via these means and is performed by this webhook handler.